-All of a sudden I was faced by the reality that my left arm would be out of action for a while, and I would have to figure out how I could run my life.
+All of a sudden I was faced with the reality that my left arm would be out of action for a while, and I would have to figure out how I could run my life.

-Automated routines running in my subconscious would only cause me pain, and result in a failure to get even the most basic of activities completed.
+Automated routines running in my subconscious would only cause me pain and result in a failure to get even the most basic of activities completed.

 I began to think about the parallels with modern organisational life: blame the strong painkillers the nursing team prescribed me at the hospital.

 It dawned upon me that most organisations operate on autopilot to get things done.

 Policies, procedures, and practices are prescribed within the hierarchy to set up the organisations ‘subconscious behaviour’: it’s culture.